MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 1. Submit table maintenance API request.
 1. Track the status of the operation until completion.

-### Table maintenance API Request
+### Table maintenance API request

-This example executes a table maintenance job that applies V-Order to a table, while also applying Z-Order to the ``tipAmount`` column and executing the ``VACUUM`` operation using a retention of seven days and one hour.
+This example executes a table maintenance job that applies V-Order to a table, while also applying Z-Order to the ``tipAmount`` column and executing the ``VACUUM`` operation with a retention of seven days and one hour.

 Request: